msgoat/iac-tf-az-backend-module/README.md

 All resources allocated by this Terraform module are owned by a dedicated resource group created by this module.

+Originally developed for msg's `Cloud Training Program` and `Cloud Expert Program`.

+> Still work in progress!
+Provided AS IS without any warranties!

 ## Input Variables

 see [variables.tf](variables.tf)